carlor/bilp/README.md

 location, and you're ready for step 2.

 To compile from source, you need to install [dub](http://code.dlang.org/download).

+You should also install [my modified version of tango](http://github.com/carlor/tango-dub/)

 Then just run:

     $ dub build